csj-analytics/csj-open-data-policy/README.md

 Thank you for your interest in the City of San Jose’s Draft Open Data Policy.

-To provide feedback on this draft before December 18, 2015, please
+To provide feedback on this draft, please
 * Use Github Issues
 * Fork a repo, modify the policy, and then create a pull request